Anyma6/versenavigator/README.md

 ## 🎯 Repository Objective

 The purpose of this repository is to provide a centralized place where players, both new and experienced, can find and share the best websites and tools related to Star Citizen.
-Whether you're a seasoned commander or a new pilot, you'll find useful resources here to improve your in-game experience.
+Whether you're a seasoned commander or a new pilot, you'll find useful resources here to improve your in-game experience. test

 ## 🚀 RESOURCES